oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 additional query parameters.
 The endpoint URI MUST NOT include a fragment component.

-### Endpoint Request Confidentiality

-The redirection endpoint SHOULD require the use of TLS as described in {{tls-version}} when the requested response type is `code`, or when the redirection request will result in the transmission of sensitive credentials over an open network.
-If TLS is not available, the authorization server SHOULD warn the resource owner about the insecure endpoint prior to redirection (e.g., display a message during the authorization request).

 ### Registration Requirements

 Authorization servers MUST require clients to register their complete